History of David Muir in Timeline

 In 2003, David Muir joined ABC News and reported from various international hotspots.

-October 2006: Reported from Israeli-Lebanon Border
+October 2006: Reported from Israeli-Lebanon border on Israeli war with Hezbollah

 In October 2006, David Muir reported from the Israeli-Lebanon border on the Israeli war with Hezbollah.